 This is a long list of quotes for independent women, aimed at providing views to help boost the self-image and courage of women, to help them summon the courage to step out and achieve greater things.
-This list is capable of dealing with the insecurities in women and open their eyes to the strength that lies within.
+This list is capable of dealing with the insecurities of women and open their eyes to the strength that lies within, it will further motivate them to do more than they had been previously thought capable of.
+These quotes for independent women are potent to get you up on your feet and live a more fulfilling life

 1. If women ran the world we wouldn’t have wars, just intense negotiations every 28 days. ~ Robin Williams